-Laser ablation works by focusing a laser onto a substrate to a remove material that is on its surface.
+The process works by focusing a laser onto a substrate to a remove material that is on its surface.
 The amount that is removed depends on the intensity, pulse length, and wavelength of the laser, as well as the material itself.
 The area absorbs the laser that is being directed on it, thereby breaking down the chemical bonds within the area.

 With a low level of laser flux, the material being focused upon is absorbed by the laser’s energy and then changes to a gaseous state.
 With a higher level of laser flux, the material that is being focused upon will usually be converted to plasma.
-It is possible to undergo the laser ablation process with both a pulsed fiber laser and a continuous wave laser, although the former is the more common method due to the high level of laser intensity.
+It is possible to undergo the process with both a pulsed fiber laser and a continuous wave laser, although the former is the more common method due to the high level of laser intensity.

-Laser ablation has many different uses, particularly as the whole process is undergone with minimal excess heat being transferred to the surrounding area of the material being used.
-This means that the process will have little to no effect on the parts of the material that you don’t want it to, and so laser ablation is great for a wide range of materials, including plastic, metal, ceramic, and even biological tissue.
+The ablation process has many different uses, particularly as the whole process is undergone with minimal excess heat being transferred to the surrounding area of the material being used.
+This means that the process will have little to no effect on the parts of the material that you don’t want it to, and so is great for a wide range of materials, including plastic, metal, ceramic, and even biological tissue.
 With the advanced nature of fiber lasers, you can focus on a very small, specific spot to produce your desired results.

 Laser ablation can also be used to determine the presence and concentration levels of a particular chemical or material on a surface.
 This is achieved by generating bright plasma on the surface, and then analysing this plasma to see what is present there.
 This is a much more environmentally-friendly process for determining chemical analysis, as opposed to more traditional methods such as using toxic acid solutions.

-It is better to use shorter pulse durations so as to perform at maximum peak power and to minimise the thermal damage that is inflicted on the surrounding area, although this is already greatly reduced due to the precise nature of the laser ablation process.
+It is better to use shorter pulse durations so as to perform at maximum peak power and to minimise the thermal damage that is inflicted on the surrounding area, although this is already greatly reduced due to the precise nature of the process.

-The pulse repetition rate needs to be high enough so that the heat caused by laser ablation is maintained and is not left any time to cool.
+The pulse repetition rate needs to be high enough so that the heat caused by the ablation is maintained and is not left any time to cool.
 This will result in a more successful ablation as energy waste will be reduced.